Inspector Palmu's Mistake (film): Plot

 At Kämp, Vanne tells the policemen more about the previous night.
-They had been playing a game in which each contestant has to commit a crime that the victim cannot report to the police.
+They had been playing a game in which each contestant had to commit a crime that the victim could not report to the police.
 The winner was to be chosen by Vaara at the party.
 Her crime had been to steal the manuscript; Aimo's to steal the cat; and Airi's to have ten of Aimo's promissory notes signed by Bruno.
 She had refused to reveal how she had gotten them, other than that it was blackmail.
 Bruno had then asked Vaara to come to his bedroom in order to show him his crime in private.
 Afterwards, Vaara had stormed out of the house in fury, after stating that Bruno had won the contest.

 When Palmu and the detectives arrive back at the police station late in the afternoon, they are told that Alli Rygseck has been poisoned with prussic acid mixed in her absinthe.
 She had been back at the Rygseck house to discuss with the family members who was to inherit from Bruno: she had insisted that she should get the house.
 Bruno's case is now also re-opened, and the policemen head back to the house.
 Palmu interrogates Airi about the promissory notes, and she reveals that Aimo had been forging Bruno's signature to pay off his gambling debts.
 Bruno had told her that he would contact the police about it unless she were to agree to do something, although she refuses to specify exactly what.
 In Bruno's bedroom, Palmu finds an album of nude photographs he had taken of his female friends, with one page torn off.

 That evening, the policemen meet Bruno's uncle Gunnar Rygseck, the head of the Rykämö concern, at his office.
 He tries to bribe Palmu and claims that Bruno was suicidal and had intended the poisoned absinthe for himself before dying accidentally.
 Next, Palmu confronts Vaara, whose office is in the same building, about what Bruno showed him.
 It is revealed to have been a nude photograph of Airi, which Palmu notices is a forgery.
 He tells Vaara that Aimo killed Bruno and that Airi will be imprisoned as an accomplice as she has tried to protect her brother: this leads Vaara to confess to Bruno's murder.
 Palmu asks for Airi, who also works for the concern, to come to Vaara's office.
 She confirms that the photograph is forged, and finds the idea that her brother killed Bruno laughable.
 Vaara takes back his confession, and Palmu admits that he never truly believed either him or Aimo to be the murderer.